-Tonight, I'm going to hold a conference to warn about the disappearance of the monkeys.
+Tonight, I'm going to hold another interesting conference about climate change...

 Americans overwhelmingly believe that global warming is happening, and that carbon emissions should be scaled back.
 But fewer are sure that the changes will harm them personally.
 New data released by Yale researchers gives the most detailed view yet of public opinion on global warming.